Whole Grain Grapefruit Ricotta Muffins

 - 1 tablespoon grapefruit juice

-- Preheat oven to 350 degrees F. Spray a non-stick muffin tin (this one is my favorite and is a bargain!) with cooking spray, or line with paper or parchment liners.
+- Preheat oven to 350 degrees F. Spray a non-stick muffin tin with cooking spray, or line with paper or parchment liners.

 - Place brown sugar and grapefruit zest in a medium bowl.
 Use your fingertips to work the zest into the sugar until fragrant.
 Whisk in the white whole wheat flour, oat flour, baking soda, and salt.

 - Add the dry ingredients to the wet and stir with a spatula until barely combined.
-Scoop batter into the prepared muffin tin, filling each well about ⅔ full.
-(This scoop makes perfectly portioned muffins.)
+Scoop batter into the prepared muffin tin, filling each well about 2/3 full.

 - Bake for 15-16 minutes, until a tester inserted into the center of a muffin comes out with just a few moist crumbs attached.

 - Cool muffins in the pan for 5 minutes and the transfer to a wire rack to cool completely.

 - To make the glaze, whisk together the powdered sugar and 1 tablespoon grapefruit juice in a small bowl.
 Use a spoon to drizzle the glaze over the muffins.
 Enjoy!